Abdullah-Mehtab/Smart-LED-On-Time-Monitoring-System/README.md

 ---

 ## 📜 License
 This project is open-source and available under the MIT License.
-See [LICENSE](LICENSE) for details.

 ---